aloisgeyer/teaching-materials/README.md

 comments.Econometrics_Methods_and_Applications.by.Alois.Geyer.pdf: comments on the coursera course "https://www.coursera.org/learn/erasmus-econometrics" prepared by Erasmus School of Economics

-comments on chapters 13 (pooled OLS) and 14 (fixed and random effects).pdf:
+comments on chapters 13 (pooled OLS) and 14 (fixed and random effects).pdf (referring to  Wooldridge: Introductory Econometrics, 2nd edition)

 Data_Analysis_and_Decision_Making.pdf: lecture notes for MBA programs
     Data_Analysis_and_Decision_Making.xlsx: associated examples using Excel